DIAMONDS ARE FOREVER – EASEMENTS, NOT NECESSARILY…

 How long, you ask?
 How about “perpetually,” the answer usually goes.
 But not always.
 Normally, one would hope that the easement was drafted precisely enough to specify its duration, or at least leave the intent of the grantor clear.
 But not always.

 Young law students learn quickly enough in contract law that where a time for performance is not specified, a “reasonable” period of time is assumed.
 A “reasonable time” varies according to subject.
-If I promise the neighbor kid I will pay $20.00 to have my lawn cut, the little layabout cannot wait two months before showing up with the mower and expect the deal to still apply.
+If I promise the neighbor kid I will pay $20.00 to have my lawn cut, the little layabout cannot wait two months before showing up with the mower expecting the deal to still apply.
 On the other hand, if I agree with a neighbor that if he plants an apple tree on my land for me, he can have half of the apples, he can wait 15 years before showing up with a basket, and I have no beef with him.

 So it is with easements.
-In today’s case, neighbors granted mutual easements a half century before, relating to maintain a fence, letting the one cross the property of the other, and letting one party cut timber on the other’s land.
+In today’s case, neighbors granted mutual easements a half-century before, relating to maintaining a fence, letting the one cross the property of the other, and letting one party cut timber on the other’s land.
 No term was specified.
 When the fence maintenance and property crossing continued for 50 years, the court had no problem.
 But the timber harvest was clearly, according to the court, intended to be accomplished in the short term.
 The holder of the timber harvesting right could not wait two score and ten before arriving with his saw.